- Read about my initial struggles with and doubts about the ketogenic diet

 - Learn the very basics about the ketogenic diet and why cancer researchers are interested in it

-As you’ve probably read, I started implementing a ketogenic diet to manage my cancer long before well-researched and practical information became available in books or online.
+As you’ve probably read, I started implementing a ketogenic diet to give myself another chance to keep my cancer in check long before well-researched and practical information became available in books or online.

 Initially I based my diet on the guidelines issued by Dr Johannes Coy but soon realised that I had to reduce/eliminate dairy because I couldn’t digest it properly.